Which Steak Has Most Fat?

 Feel free to experiment with different side dishes to find your perfect pairing with the T-Bone steak.

-See also How Does Texas Roadhouse Cook Their Steaks?
+See also What Does Longhorn Put On Their Steaks?

 Porterhouse: Tasting the Best of Both Worlds in a Thick Cut of Steak